-Louisiana Housing Finance Agency 2415 Quail Drive Baton Rouge, Louisiana 70808 Attention: LIHTC Program to the Board of Commissioners.
-Following the submission to the Agency's Board of Commissioners of the staff's scoring of each Application, each Applicant will receive a copy of its Application's score and the tentative rank order list of all Applications.
-For a ten (10) calendar day period following publication of the tentative rank order list of each Application, an Applicant may challenge in writing the staff's disqualification of a particular Selection Criteria Written objections may be based only upon the interpretation of information submitted by the Application Deadline.
+Louisiana Housing Finance Agency 2415 Quail Drive Baton Rouge, Louisiana 70808 Attention: LIHTC Program

+Notice to Applicant and Rank Ordering of Applications: The Agency will notify the applicant upon receipt of an application.
+Information will not be provided as to the application's processing status during the review and selection process following the final application deadline.
+However, the Agency's staff will process the score of each Application and submit within sixty (60) days following the Application Deadline the processed score for review to the Board of Commissioners.
+Following the submission to the Agency's Board of Commissioners of the staff's scoring of each Application, each Applicant will receive a copy of its Application's score, a copy of its feasibility and viability analysis and the tentative rank order list of all Applications.
+For a ten (10) calendar day period following publication of the tentative rank order list of each Application, an Applicant may challenge in writing the staff's disqualification of a particular Selection Criteria point award.
+Written objections may be based only upon the interpretation of information submitted by the Application Deadline.
 No new or supplemental information will be considered by the Agency in the review process.
 Based upon such written challenges, the staff will submit a supplemental report at the next meeting of the Board of Commissioners concerning the scoring of each Application following the processing of written challenges and any revision to the tentative rank order of all Applications.
 The Board of Commissioners will approve the Final Rank Order of all Applications.
-No other information will be provided as to an Application's processing status during the review and selection process following the final application THE FINAL RANK ORDER OF AN APPLICATION DOES NOT deadline.
-CONSTITUTE ANY ENTITLEMENT TO A RESERVATION OF TAX CREDITS IF A PROJECT IS OTHERWISE NOT FEASIBLE OR NOT VIABLE OR FAILS TO SATISFY THE MINIMUM SCORE UNDER THE OAP.
+No other information will be provided as to an Application's processing status during the review and selection process following the final application deadline.
+THE FINAL RANK ORDER OF AN APPLICATION DOES NOT CONSTITUTE ANY ENTITLEMENT RESERVATION OF TAX CREDITS IF A PROJECT IS OTHERWISE NOT FEASIBLE OR NOT VIABLE OR FAILS TO SATISFY THE MINIMUM SCORE UNDER THE QAP.
+NOTWITHSTANDING THE FOREGOING, THE ALLOCATION FOR THE ECONOMIC DEVELOPMENT PROJECT WILL BE PROCESSED EXPEDITED BASIS TO RESERVE CREDITS TO THIS PROJECT AS SOON AS PRACTICAL.